Exxon offers first Qua Iboe crude cargo since force majeure: sources

-ABUJA ExxonMobil is offering an October-loading cargo of Nigeria's Qua Iboe crude oil, the first offer since the company declared force majeure on the grade in July, sources said on Tuesday.
+ABUJA (Reuters) - ExxonMobil is offering an October-loading cargo of Nigeria's Qua Iboe crude oil, the first offer since the company declared force majeure on the grade in July, sources said on Tuesday.

 Exxon declared force majeure on the grade, Nigeria's largest export stream, after a leak on the pipeline that feeds the oil to the export terminal.
 [L8N1A12UN]